Noise-induced Synchronization of Crystal Oscillators: Two Uncoupled Pierce Circuits

-As the piezoelectric crystal oscillator circuits, two Pierce oscillators \cite{pierce1923piezoelectric}, each of which was composed of a single digital inverter (Toshiba 74HCU04AP), one resistor, two capacitors, and one quartz crystal ($3.579$ MHz, Kyocera CXH49SFB03579MOPES), were built.
-As shown in Fig.~\ref{circuit}, the inverters (${\rm INV_1}$ and ${\rm INV_2}$) amplified oscillations of the crystals (${\rm XTAL_1}$ and ${\rm XTAL_2}$) through feedback resistors ($R_1$ and $R_3$), while the capacitors ($C_2$, $C_3$, $C_5$, and $C_6$) adjusted their oscillation frequencies.
-The output signals ($V_{1}$ and $V_{2}$) were generated through the buffers (${\rm INV_3}$ and ${\rm INV_4}$).

-As a common noise input, which was unidirectionally injected to the two Pierce oscillators, the function generator (Agilent 33250A) was used.
-Schottkey diodes ($D_1$ and $D_2$) rectified the input and isolated the two Pierce oscillators from each other.
-The coupling capacitors ($C_1$ and $C_2$) passed the alternating input signals, while the resistors ($R_2$ and $R_4$) discharge them.
+As the piezoelectric crystal oscillator circuits, two \textit{Pierce} oscillators \cite{pierce1923piezoelectric}, each of which was composed of a single digital inverter (Toshiba 74HCU04AP), one resistor, two capacitors, and one quartz crystal ($32.768$ kHz, SII VT-200-F), were built as shown in Fig.~\ref{two_pierce} (a).
+The inverters (${\rm INV_1}$ and ${\rm INV_3}$) amplified oscillations of the crystals (${\rm XTAL_1}$ and ${\rm XTAL_2}$) with feedback resistors ($R_1$ and $R_4$), while the capacitors ($C_1$, $C_2$, $C_4$, and $C_5$) adjusted their oscillation frequencies.
+The output signals, denoted as $V_{1}$ and $V_{2}$, respectively, were generated through the buffers (${\rm INV_2}$ and ${\rm INV_4}$).
+To isolate the two \textit{Pierce} oscillators from each other, Schottky diodes ($D_1$ and $D_2$) that rectified their inputs were inserted.
+The coupling capacitors ($C_3$ and $C_6$) passed the alternating input signals, while the resistors ($R_3$ and $R_6$) discharged them.
 Physical parameters of the electric components used in the present experiment are summarized in Table~\ref{piercec}.
+To inject a common noise input, a function generator (Keysight 33500B), which generates various noise signals including white \textit{Gaussian} noise and \textit{Poisson} spike trains, was utilized.
+The output voltages ($V_{1}$, $V_{2}$) were simultaneously observed by an oscilloscope (Keysight InfiniiVision DSOX2014A) and recorded into a data logger (Keyence NR-600 and NR-HA08) with a sampling frequency of $f_{s}=500$ kHz and with a data point of $N=2{\times}10^{6}$.